 KS4 (Year 10 and 11)

 At GCSE we study the Edexcel GCSE History course.
 This allows a breadth of history bringing in so many different time periods and develops their synoptic view of History.
-Students study Crime and Punishment form the Middle Ages to present day, Germany 1918-39 alongside The Cold War 1945-1991 and Early Elizabethan England 1558-1588.
+Students study Medicine Through Time from the Middle Ages to present day, Germany 1918-39 alongside The Cold War 1945-1991 and Early Elizabethan England 1558-1588.

 Period 0 and period 6 are offered to students who need extra support with skills and revision according to need.